lukaslehner/supertracker/03_documentation.md

 order: 3
 ---

-The Oxford Supertracker includes all policy trackers, suveys and new data sources that
-1) document policy developments or changes in attitudes,
-2) relate to COVID-19, and
-3) .
-The compilation is not meant to be exhaustive and we are grateful for additional suggestions.
+The Oxford Supertracker includes policy trackers, suveys and new data sources that relate to COVID-19.
+The compilation is not meant to be exhaustive and we are grateful for additional **[suggestions](submit-a-tracker/)**.

 The collection is structured around the areas of
 1. Non-Pharmaceutical Interventions